frukoprof/imagesToPDF/README.md

 Only processes JPG and PNG images.
 Can easily be modified to support other formats via calling their functions.

-Executable for 64-bit is under bin-64 folder.
+Executable and dlls for 64-bit is under bin-64 folder.

 Documentation of libHaru library can be found at https://github.com/libharu/libharu